heistp/antler/README.md

 - add log command to emit LogEntry's to stdout
 - implement flagForward optimization, and maybe invert it to flagProcess
 - add support for simulating conversational stream protocols
-- support multiple nodes in the same namespace
 - add Antler to [CUE Unity](https://github.com/marketplace/cue-unity)
 - support MacOS
 - support FreeBSD